-- Has a documented annual income at or below 100 percent of the Federal Poverty Level - No high school diploma or GED - A history of involvement with the criminal justice system - Protracted unemployment - Is a current recipient of government cash or food assistance benefits - Is currently in a state of homelessness or has been homeless within the last year
+- A documented annual income at or below 100 percent of the Federal Poverty Level - No high school diploma or GED - A history of involvement with the criminal justice system - Protracted unemployment - A current recipient of government cash or food assistance benefits - Currently in a state of homelessness or has been homeless within the last year

-- Is a custodial single parent
+- A custodial single parent

-- Is a former foster youth
+- A former foster youth

-- Is a veteran or is the eligible spouse of a veteran
+- A veteran or is the eligible spouse of a veteran

 - Eligible migrant or seasonal farm worker

 - Currently an English language learner

 - Older than 55

 - Disabled

-- Individuals with low level of literacy
+- · Low level of literacy

-Figure 372.
-The LA River is a place for food culture and local vendors.
+Figure 387.
+'The LA River is a place for food culture and local vendors.
 Source: LA County Public Works, 2018.